 Elimination success should be verified with a suitable mycoplasma detection system, e.g. Minerva Biolabs’s Venor®GeM Mycoplasma PCR Detection Kits.

-6-well tissue culture plate or small tissue culture petri dish (6 mm Ø)
+25 cm2 cell culture flasks or tissue culture petri dishes (60 mm Ø)

 Regular cell culture plastics